Growing up

 Mission statement

-Protecting the integrity and dignity of children, teenagers, and special needs individuals as they use screens and Information and Communications Technology (ICT).
+Protect the integrity and dignity of children, teenagers, and individuals with special needs in their use of screens and digital technologies.

 Objectives

-• Promoting a healthy, moderate use of screens
+• Promote healthy and moderate use of screens.

-• Promoting the safe, individually responsible, and socially responsible use of ICT.
+• Promote safe, responsible, and civic use of digital technologies.

 Activity report